slatedb/slatedb/docs/0001-manifest.md

 We propose allowing readers and the compactor to treat SST 3 as valid.

-_NOTE: The compactor will also need to leave not just the `wal_id_last_compacted` SST file in the `wal`, but the last N compacted SSTs where N is `max_parallel_writes`.
-This will allow readers to determine if a successful fencing operation has occurred in all scenarios._

 _NOTE: Astute readers might notice that `max_parallel_writes` is equivalen to a Kafka producer's [`max.in.flight.requests.per.connection`](https://docs.confluent.io/platform/current/installation/configuration/producer-configs.html#max-in-flight-requests-per-connection) setting._

 If more than 2 writers are writing in parallel, the protocol is the same.
 The only difference is readers will see writs from multiple epochs before the youngest writer wins the fencing race.